-Article I. Name

-The name of the organization shall be WORK-BASED LEARNING ADVISORY Committee.
-The organization shall simply be referred to as the Advisory Committee throughout the bylaws.

-Article II.
-Mission

-The mission of the Work-Based Learning Program is to provide an education that is both academically challenging and relevant in today's economy by partnering with area businesses and the community, and through a structured combination of school-based and Work-Based Learning activities.
+Article I. Name The name of the organization shall committee.
+The organization shall s laws. be WORK-BASED LEARNING ADVISORY mply be referred to as the Advisory Committee throughout the by- Article II.
+Mission challenging and relevant in today's e rning Program is to provide an education that is both academically conomy by partnering with area businesses and the community, and chool-based and Work-Based Learning activities.
 Article III.
-Purpose

-Work-Based Learning Advisory Committee is to strengthen The purpose of the partnerships between employees, employees, schools, students, and parents.
-The Advisory Committee may give guidance and recommend activities which continue to strengthen the partnership.
+Purpose partnerships between employers, emp Work-Based Learning Advisory Committee is to strengthen loyees, schools, students, and parents.
+The Advisory Committee may ies which continue to strengthen the partnership.
 Article IV.
-Objectives

-The objectives of the

-- Work-Based Learning Advisory Committee are to: • Assist students with school-to-career transition. - Help develop critical work force competencies. - Increase the number of youths preparing to enter skilled occupations. - Improve employers' access to qualified young people. - Enhance existing school programs. • - Provide opportunities for all students.
+Objectives The objectives of the Work-Based Learning Advisory Committee are to: Assist students with school-to- -career transition.
+Help develop critical work for rce competencies.
+Increase the number of youth s preparing to enter skilled occupations.
+Improve employers' access to qualified young people.
+Enhance existing school prog rams.